Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-We focus primarily on one of the most important properties in evaluating an explanation method: \textit{faithfulness}, which indicates how closely it truly reflects the underlying model's inner workings~\cite{jacovi2020faithfulnessnlp, Chrysostomou2020faithfulnessattention, Liu2022faithfulnessviolationtest, Li2022GNNXAISurvey}.
-Measuring the faithfulness involves 1) manipulating the input (such as masking a part of the input) according to the attribution suggested by the explanation method and 2) observing the change of the model's response.
+We focus primarily on one of the most important properties in evaluating the performance of an explanation method: \textit{faithfulness}, which measures how closely the attribution reflects the inner workings of the underlying model~\cite{jacovi2020faithfulnessnlp, Chrysostomou2020faithfulnessattention, Liu2022faithfulnessviolationtest, Li2022GNNXAISurvey}.
+Measuring the faithfulness involves 1) manipulating the input according to the attribution scores of interest and 2) observing the change in the model's response.
 We specify our experiment settings below.